wormhole-foundation/wormhole/SECURITY.md

 As these 3rd party audits are completed and issues are sufficiently addressed, we make those audit reports public.
 Many audits can be found in the [audits/](./audits) directory and the [wormhole-audits](https://github.com/wormhole-foundation/wormhole-audits) repository.
-Additional project-specific audit reports can be found in the `audits/` directory in those projects' repositories (e.g. [audit reports for Native Token Transfers](https://github.com/wormhole-foundation/native-token-transfers/tree/main/audits)).
+Project-specific audit reports can also be found in the `audits/` directory in those projects' repositories (e.g. [audit reports for Native Token Transfers](https://github.com/wormhole-foundation/native-token-transfers/tree/main/audits)).

 ## Bug Bounty Program